 Warm weather means green grass, blooming flowers and blossoming trees.
 You feel the urge to get outside for fresh air and sunshine.
 Pet parents, however, also know that spring means increased numbers of fleas, ticks and mosquitoes.
-For owners of dogs with sensitive skin, flea and tick control can be especially challenging.
+For owners of pets with sensitive skin, flea and tick control can be especially challenging.
 Read on to learn more about protecting your BFF’s (best furry friend’s) sensitive skin from fleas and how nutrition might be able to help.

 Fleas are a common cause of canine skin irritation

 According to the Merck Veterinary Manual, flea bite hypersensitivity, or flea allergy dermatitis (FAD), is the most common skin disease of U.S. dogs.
 When fleas feed on dogs, they inject saliva which contains histamine-like substances, enzymes, amino acids and polypeptides (large chains of amino acids).
 These compounds trigger an allergic reaction — usually itching — in dogs with FAD that is much more severe and prolonged than what “normal” dogs experience after being bitten.